 Please click here to see a full list of our special events.

 Bring your children

 If you have children, no problem.
 Bring your children to Trampoline House and our volunteering child carers will play and make fun activities with them, so you can do 'praktik' in the house, attend classes, talk to a lawyer, and hang out with your friends.
-Tuesdays & Wednesdays 1–6 pm, Fridays 2–6 pm (last Friday of the month closed) & first Saturday of the month 2–7 pm (women only, other Saturdays closed).
+Tuesdays & Wednesdays 1–7 pm, Thursdays 1:30–4:30 pm, Fridays 2–6 pm (first Friday of the month 3-9 pm, last Friday of the month closed) & first Saturday of the month 2–6 pm (women only, other Saturdays closed).